chaosnative/chaosctl/Usage.md

 chaosctl supports both interactive and non-interactive(flag based) modes.

-> Only `chaosctl create agent` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
+> Only `chaosctl connect chaos-delegate` command needs --non-interactive flag, other commands don't need this flag to be in non-interactive mode.
 If mandatory flags aren't passed, then chaosctl takes input in an interactive mode.

 ### Installation modes

-chaosctl can install an agent in two different modes.
+chaosctl can install a chaos delegate in two different modes.

-- cluster mode: With this mode, the agent can run the chaos in any namespace.
+- cluster mode: With this mode, the chaos delegate can run the chaos in any namespace.
 It installs appropriate cluster roles and cluster role bindings to achieve this mode.
 It can be enabled by passing a flag `--installation-mode=cluster`

-- namespace mode: With this mode, the agent can run the chaos in its namespace.
+- namespace mode: With this mode, the chaos delegate can run the chaos in its namespace.
 It installs appropriate roles and role bindings to achieve this mode.
 It can be enabled by passing a flag `--installation-mode=namespace`

-Note: With namespace mode, the user needs to create the namespace to install the agent and user must have the admin privileges to setup [CRDs](https://github.com/chaosnative/hce-charts/blob/main/k8s-manifests/ci/hce-crds.yaml) as a prerequisite.
+Note: With namespace mode, the user needs to create the namespace to install the chaos delegate and user must have the admin privileges to setup [CRDs](https://github.com/chaosnative/hce-charts/blob/main/k8s-manifests/ci/hce-crds.yaml) as a prerequisite.

 #### Prerequisite steps(For namespace mode)

-- Create namespace to install the agnet
+- Create namespace to install the chaos delegate

 ```shell
 kubectl create ns <namespace_name>